JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/Are_We_Starting_a_New_Religion.md

 What is certain, I think, is that a new religion _will_ emerge as the human response to the Fifth Epochal Revelation.
 It will be the reflection and sum of the beliefs of countless individuals as well as countless groups, formal and informal, with many of them growing out of the great religious traditions of the world, leavened by this revelation.
 All of this will begin in the hearts of believers, one at a time.

-In his discourse or true religion, Jesus said “we will... shortly begin the bold proclamation of a new religion — a religion which is not a religion in the present day meaning of the word, a religion that makes its chief appeal to the Spirit of my Father which resides in the mind of man; a religion which shall derive its authority from the fruits of its acceptance.” [^3] (<a id="a78_375"></a>[UB 155:5.12](/en/The_Urantia_Book/155#p5_12))
+In his discourse or true religion, Jesus said “we will... shortly begin the bold proclamation of a new religion — a religion which is not a religion in the present day meaning of the word, a religion that makes its chief appeal to the Spirit of my Father which resides in the mind of man; a religion which shall derive its authority from the fruits of its acceptance.” (<a id="a78_370"></a>[UB 155:5.12](/en/The_Urantia_Book/155#p5_12))

 The name we might give to any of this is pretty much arbitrary and largely irrelevant.
 It will not define or limit the work of the Spirit.
 We hope it will not get in the way.
 Our task is to go about it as wisely as possible, realizing the final result will be in the Father's hands.

-[^1]: “Religion,” in Funk and Wagnalls New Encyclopedia, 1986.

-[^2]: “What is Religion?”
-Paul Tillich, James Luther Adams, ed., Harper, New York, 1973, p.
-28.

 <figure class="table chapter-navigator">
   <table>